HollowMan6/Drawing-Electron-Cloud-with-Matlab/README.md

   With my correction, I successfully Draw the Electron Cloud with Matlab according to the Dissertation.

   The project contains the corrected codes in the dissertation and pictures of 3D-Coordinates and Polar-Coordinates both in fig ang jpg.

+  The main code is "Main.m" and the fuctions is the other .m files.

   I welcome the Chemistry teachers to apply the pictures in your class and it's also my pleasure.